 Please check full details of each parking site for restrictions on the night.

 Will refreshments and merchandise be available?

-The Cathedral’s Refectory Restaurant and Gift Shop will be open every evening – you can enter these via the Cloisters and there will be a refreshment table in the Cloister.
+The Cathedral’s Refectory Restaurant will be open every evening – you can enter via the Cloisters and there will be a refreshment table in the Cloister.
 The Cathedral shop will be closed.

 Where are the toilets?